muratozkan/envoy-wasm-filter/README.md

 Demonstrates the following:
 - Making (different) gRPC requests from an Envoy Plugin
-- Using `proxy-wasm-rust-sdk` to configure the plugin, log metrics and enhance the request
+- Using `proxy-wasm-rust-sdk` to configure the plugin, write logs and enhance the request
 - Packaging the plugin as OCI image
 - Sample setup in docker
+- Sample mesh setup on Istio with minikube

+To do - in the plugin:
+- Collect & publish metrics
+- Propagate zipkin tracing headers to grpc host
+- Remove `expect()`'s (since they can cause panics)
+- Configurable fail open/fail closed

+To do - in the istio/minikube setup
+- Test with gRPC server in the mesh (currently it doesn't have envoy running with it)
+- Expose `echo` with istio ingress gateway

-# Local Setup
+## Local Setup

 Runs the filter as an addon in manually configured envoy proxy.